manju690/ANS/wiUpdatingRoles.md

 # Adding Roles

-## Prerequisites

       If we get any requests to add or update puppet role , There are two places where we have to make changes

               1. The first one is in Blueprint.
               2. The second one is in vro workflow which is present under Resources.

+## Prerequisites

+     -  Access to the both ANS-MAR , CLY in VRA Environment
+     -  Access to the both ANS-MAR , CLY in VRO Environment

 ## Updating Roles Procedure In ANS-MAR Under VRA Environment

      -  For updating roles in Blueprint , Log on to the VRA Service Broker